aatmunbaxi/site/content/comp/dyn_custom_palette_access_technicolor.md

 (set-face-attribute 'org-verbatim nil :foreground (doom-color 'green))
 ```

-All this is set the font color for org verbatim text to the associated green color in the current DOOM theme.
+This sets the font color for org verbatim text to the associated green color in the current DOOM theme.
 If you _only_ use DOOM themes, you can hook this to `load-theme` and call it a day.
 Here's what that looks like, but watch what happens when I load a non-DOOM theme:

 {{< figure src="/ox-hugo/technicolor-bad-switch.gif" caption="<span class=\"figure-number\">Figure 1: </span>Works for DOOM themes, but yucky transition to `modus-operandi-tinted`!" >}}

 Blegh!
-The code still accesses the variable `doom-themes--colors`, which remains unchanged upon loading a non-DOOM theme.
+The code still accesses the variable `doom-themes--colors`, which remains unchanged upon loading a non-DOOM theme[^fn:1].
 The green from the previous DOOM theme palette sticks out as very _wrong_ here, and our customization is no good.

 A fix is in sight; the modus theme pack also comes with a function you can use to access color values from the current modus theme: `modus-themes-get-color-value`.